ofgulban/slowest-particle-simulator-on-earth/README.md

-# slowest-particle-simulator-on-earth
+# Slowest particle simulator on earth

-Material point method particle simulations implemented in python
+Work in progress... (for OpenMR Benelux Hackathon project)